Read time: 7-8 minutes

 Diversifying means having different types of investments.
 It doesn’t guarantee you’ll make a profit or that you won’t lose money.

-**The Cash Plus Bank Sweep program balances are held at one or more participating banks, earn a variable rate of interest, and are not covered by SIPC.
-See the list of participating Program Banks (PDF).
+3 Bank Sweep program balances are held at one or more Program Banks, earn a variable rate of interest, and are not securities covered by SIPC.
+They are not cash balances held by Vanguard Brokerage Services, a division of Vanguard Marketing Corporation (VMC); VMC is not a bank.
 Balances are eligible for FDIC insurance subject to applicable limits.
+See the list of participating Program Banks.

 The Vanguard Cash Plus Account is a brokerage account offered by Vanguard Brokerage Services, a division of Vanguard Marketing Corporation, member FINRA and SIPC.
 Under the Sweep Program, Eligible Balances swept to Program Banks are not securities: they are not covered by SIPC, but are eligible for FDIC insurance, subject to applicable limits.
 Money market funds held in the account are not guaranteed or insured by the FDIC, but are securities eligible for SIPC coverage.
 See the Vanguard Bank Sweep Products Terms of Use and Program Bank list for more information.